Washington, Tyne and Wear: Old Hall

 The Old Hall may have been built by William de Hertburn, who moved to the area in 1183.
 As was the custom, he took the name of his new estates (Wessyngtonlands), and became William de Wessyngton.
 By 1539, when the family moved to Sulgrave Manor in Northamptonshire, the spelling "Washington" had been adopted.

 The present Hall is an early 17th-century small English manor house of sandstone.
 Only the foundations and the arches between the Kitchen and the Great Hall remain of the original house.

 George Washington connection

 Plaque in Durham Cathedral's cloisters for John Washington, who was Prior there.

 William de Wessyngton (originally William Bayard, later de Hertburne) was a forebear of George Washington, the first president of the United States, after whom the US capital, a state and many other places in the United States are named.
-Though George Washington's great-grandfather John Washington left for Virginia from Northamptonshire in the East Midlands region of England, Washington Old Hall was the family home of George Washington's ancestors.
+Though George Washington's great-grandfather John Washington left for Virginia from Northamptonshire, Washington Old Hall was the family home of George Washington's ancestors.
 The present structure incorporates small parts of the medieval home in which they lived.
 American Independence Day is marked each year by a ceremony at Washington Old Hall.